 Bronx Tales: A History of the Borough for Grades 2-6

 Join us to celebrate the Bronx’s 100th birthday as a county!
-Learn about the rich history of the Bronx by analyzing sources such as maps, photographs, music and more!
+Learn about the rich history of the Bronx by exploring maps, photographs, sports, and music.
 Students will investigate this borough’s famous sites, notable residents, transportation and infrastructure, parks, art, and culture.
-Participants will create a map documenting their findings to showcase a comprehensive understanding of the borough to honor its 100th birthday as a county.
+Participants will create a map documenting their findings to showcase the history of the Bronx.